EVATool/fae-architecture-log/_decisions/doc-in-github.md

 * Github wiki documentation
 * additional options like e.g. Confluence or Teams

-## How has this decision been evaluated?
+## How is this decision evaluated?

 Alternatives are fairly obvious (see "additional sources").
 Decision criteria is the goal to start an open source project.
 Hands-on evaluation is not really needed in this case - using a Github wiki is a no-brainer.